Certificate

 5.3.4.
 Load Components and Main Characteristics of Zatsiorsky’s Methods

 5.3.5.
-Interpretation and Differences for: Mechanical Variables (Force, Power and Speed) Revealed among ME, RE and DE, and their Internal Response (PSE)
+Interpretation and Differences of Mechanical Variables (Force, Power and Speed) Revealed Between ME, RE and DE and Their Internal Response (PSE)

 5.4.
 Pyramidal Methods